TerriaJS/terriajs-server/README.md

 ## TerriaJS-Server

-This is a basic NodeJS Express server that serves up a (not included) static TerriaJS site (such as National Map) with a few additional useful services:
+This is a basic NodeJS Express server that serves up a (not included) static [TerriaJS](https://github.com/TerriaJS/TerriaJS)-based site (such as [National Map](http://nationalmap.gov.au)) with a few additional useful services:

 * `/proxy`: a proxy service which applies CORS headers for data providers that lack them.
 Add URLs to config.json to enable them.
 * `/proj4def`: a proj4 coordinate reference system lookup service.